AbhiAva/aws-deepracer-workshops/README.md

 We can call out items in the left-hand navigation bar:

-- **Get started with reinforcement learning**: Get an interactive introduction to RL.
+- **Get started**: Get an interactive introduction to RL.
-- **Models**: View your list of models, create new models, or clone existing models.
+- **Your Models**: View your list of models, create new models, or clone existing models.
-- **New!
-Garage**: You can now customize your own virtual cars by experimenting with different sensor combinations and neural network selections.
+- **Your Garage**: You can now customize your own virtual cars by experimenting with different sensor combinations and neural network selections.
 This is also where you specify the action space for your car.
-- **Official DeepRacer Virtual Circuit**: Get ready for the 2020 League by training your models and racing in the pre-season races here.
+- **AWS Virtual Circuit**: Get ready for the Racing League by training your models and racing in the pre-season races here.
-- **New!
-Community Races**: Create your own virtual races that you can share with friends and colleagues.
+- **Community Races**: Create your own virtual races that you can share with friends and colleagues.

 Let's dive into the Garage first, as this is where we will customize the car we will use during model training.
 Please expand the left hand navigation bar and select **Garage**.